Skip to content

 Builtins and Intrinsics

-• runtime I/O and debugging
+• Runtime I/O and debugging

-• panic and development traps
+• Panic and development traps

-• low-level memory access
+• Low-level memory access

-• timing helpers
+• Timing helpers

-• compile-time reflection and diagnostics
+• Compile-time reflection and diagnostics

-• autograd intrinsics
+• Autograd intrinsics

 Prefix Families

-In the current implementation, builtin names fall into three practical groups:
+Builtin names fall into three distinct groups:

-• #... for compile-time helpers
+• #... for Compile-Time helpers (zero runtime cost).

 Runtime I/O and Debugging